gurvirboparai/Home-Automation-System/README.md

 # Home-Automation-System
 An application for smart devices.
+Currently in design & feedback stages.

 ## Project Timeline
  - Short description of the problem, the corresponding requirements (users, needs, context) as well as the conceptual model of the design including possible metaphors.